 The path variable gives the address or the location of the javac, java file.
 The Classpath variable gives the address of the library files.

-Step 10: To start the two processes we have to see the above two screens, we have to go to System Settings.
-Go to ‘MY PC’ option and click the ‘Properties’ option.
-With this, you will see the setting screens open up, from here navigate to the ‘Advanced System settings’ section.
-Once you click it you will get the below-mentioned screen.
+Step 10: To start the two processes, we have to see the above two screens; we have to go to System Settings.
+Go to the ‘MY PC’ option and click the ‘Properties’ option.
+With this, you will see the setting screens open up; from here, navigate to the ‘Advanced System settings’ section.
+Once you click it, you will get the below-mentioned screen.

 Click on the ‘Environment Variable’ button and follow the process

-Here a user has to define ‘New System Variable’, you have to mention the path name and then Copy the path of bin folder which is installed in the JDK folder.
+Here a user has to define ‘New System Variable’; you have to mention the path name and then Copy the path of the bin folder, which is installed in the JDK folder.